-Chinese sure does like to name their dishes in a unique way.
+Chinese sure does like to name their dishes in a very unique way.
 Most of the time it’s a “literal” translation of what it visually looks like.
 This ants climbing a tree dish is one of the example.
 Fret not, there is no ants involved.
-This classic Szechuan dish is named as such because of how to the ground meat clings to the noodles.
+This classic Szechuan dish is named as such because of how the little pieces of ground meat clings to the noodles.
 It resembles ants climbing a tree.
 Why not other bugs you would ask, why ants? well, I honestly not sure about that part.

-- 8 oz of dried bean thread noodles (soak in water until soft)
+- 8 oz dried bean thread noodles (soak in water for 10 minutes)

 - 2- inch slice of ginger (finely chopped)

-- 2 Tbsp of soy sauce or more to taste
+- 2 Tbsp soy sauce or more to your taste